leeowens1/Final-Project/README.md

 # Sudoku Game
 This program will allow you to play a game of Sudoku and check your answers along the way.
+Run the game by clicking the Play_Sudoku.bat
+To start, hit the 'New Game'button
-If you end up getting stuck, just hit the 'New Game' button.
+If you end up getting stuck, just hit the 'New Game' button again
-Run the game by clicking the [Insert name here].bat

 # Issues:
 Limiting fields to one character (SOLVED)